-While B&NES has many strengths, its outward image conceals a range of economic and social challenges that, left unchecked, will lead to long-term decline and increased inequalities.
-The particular challenges facing the distinct parts of the District, in Bath, Keynsham, the Somer Valley and the rural areas are described in the Futures Work and summarised in the relevant likely to increase; there may be changes in Place based sections of the Core Strategy.
+22. While B&NES has many strengths, its outward image conceals a range of economic and social challenges that, left unchecked, will lead to long-term decline and increased inequalities.
+The particular challenges facing the distinct parts of the District, in Bath, Keynsham, the Somer Valley and the rural areas are described in the Futures Work and summarised in the relevant Place based sections of the Core Strategy.
 The B&NES Sustainable Community Strategy distils social, economic and environmental challenges into 6 key drivers of change: